Operational clarity for daily work

 The Generalist Paradox

-A good generalist can do 100 simple things perfectly, not 10 complex things poorly.
-They don't compete with the electrician on complex repairs—they free the electrician from changing light bulbs.
+A good generalist does a hundred simple things perfectly, not ten complex ones badly.
+They don't compete with the electrician on hard repairs.
+They free the electrician from changing light bulbs.

 Area What Generalist Does What Goes to Specialist